All Episodes

 I forgot there is a question here.

-Audience member says you're just talking about our people.
+Audience member says, you're just talking about our people.

-You just you just said then.
+You just said then.

 I don't do the world.